gwatcha/reaper-keys/README.md

 ## Pros

-- Saving a couple minutes per hour
+- Save a couple minutes per hour
-- Developing arthritis at 60 instead of 40
+- Develop arthritis at 60 instead of 40
-- Ability to reduce mouse usage
+- Reduce mouse usage
-- Increased maximum bandwidth between your brain and the track your mixing
+- Increase maximum bandwidth between your brain and your project
+- A structure for reapers giant bag of actions

 # Table of Contents